skip-mev/connect/x/sla/types/README.md

 ## Slashing

 As described above, slashing is variable to how far the validator's uptime deviates from the expected uptime.
-Slashing is proportional to the each validator's power and therefore is relative.
+Slashing is proportional to each validator's power and therefore is relative.
 The larger the validator, the more they will be slashed.
 This is expected as larger validators have a larger say in the final aggregated price that is posted on chain to the `x/oracle` module.